-Unlike cotton, silk doesn’t wick away moisture from the skin and hair, which means less friction on your hair and your eyelashes.
-Minimizing friction is key to ensuring that your eyelash extensions don’t become separated from your natural lashes (and prevent the extensions from pulling them out).
+Unlike cotton, silk doesn’t wick away moisture from the skin and hair, which means less friction on your hair and eyelashes.
+Minimizing friction is key to ensuring that your eyelash extensions aren’t separated from your natural lashes (and prevent the extensions from pulling them out).

 There are extra benefits to silk pillowcases, too.
 The National Library of Medicine suggests that silk pillowcases are better for those who experience acne regularly.

-Some suggest that this is due to this material’s antimicrobial and antibacterial properties.
+Some suggest this is due to this material’s antimicrobial and antibacterial properties.

 3D Eye Mask

-If you’re still finding eyelash extensions on your pillow most mornings or silk pillowcases are not a viable option for you, you can also try using a contoured eye mask.
+If you’re still finding eyelash extensions on your pillow most mornings or silk pillowcases are not a viable option, you can also try using a contoured eye mask.

 These masks are designed to help you sleep better by blocking out light.
 Unlike regular sleep masks, they’re contoured to allow space between your eyelids and the back of the mask.